grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 # Classes

 We already covered interfaces and protocols.
 In our quest for composability, We need to look at classes as well.

-Classes implement and use interfaces, and communicate using protocols, so it may seem we are already done with them.
-The truth is that classes are still interesting on their own and there are few concepts related to them that need explanation.
+Classes:

+*  implement interfaces (i.e. play roles)
+*  communicate through interfaces to other services
+*  follow protocols in this communication

+So in a way, what is "inside" a class is a byproduct of how objects of this class acts on the "outside".
+Still, it does not mean there is nothing to say about classes themselves that contributes to better composability.

-## Single Responsibility
+## Single Responsibility Principle

 I already said that we want our system to be a web of composable objects.
 Obviously, an object is a granule of composability - we cannot e.g. unplug a half of an object and plug in another half.
-Thus, a valid question to ask is this: how big should an object be to make the composability comfortable - to let us unplug as much logic as we want, leaving the rest untouched and ready tow rok with the new things we plug in.
+Thus, a valid question to ask is: how big should an object be to make the composability comfortable - to let us unplug as much logic as we want, leaving the rest untouched and ready to work with the new recipients we plug in?

-The answer comes with a Single Responsibility Principle for classes[^SRPMethods], that basically says[^SRP]:
+The answer comes with a *Single Responsibility Principle* (in short: SRP) for classes[^SRPMethods], which basically says[^SRP]:

 A> A code of a Class should have only one reason to change.

-There has been a lot written about the principle on the web, so I am not going to be wiser than google.
+There has been a lot written about the principle on the web, so I am not going to be wiser than your favourite web search engine (my recent search yielded over 74 thousands results).
 Still, I believe it is useful to explain this principle in terms of composability.

-Usually, the hard part about this principle is the what is "a reason to change".
+Usually, the hard part about this principle is how to understand "a reason to change".
 Robert C. Martin explains[^srponstackoverflow] that this is about a single source of entropy that generates changes to the class.
-And we will study it on an example we already know.
+Which leads us to another trouble of defining a "source of entropy".
+So I think it's better to just give you an example.

 ### Separating responsibilities

-Remember the code Johnny and Benjamin used to apply incentine plans to employees?
-In case not, here it is (it's just a single method, but it will suffice):
+Remember the code Johnny and Benjamin used to apply incentive plans to employees?
+In case you don't, here it is (it's just a single method, not a whole class, but it should be enough for our needs):

 ```csharp
 public void ApplyYearlyIncentivePlan()